JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_5.md

 ## News From Canada

 The 8th Geneva Park Conference in Orillia was held last June near Lake Couchiching.
 Urantia Book readers in Ontario had drafted a constitution for the proposed Couchiching Urantia Society of Ontario, which was adopted at the June conference.
-Executive officers and Cormittee Chairmen were also elected.
+Executive officers and Committee Chairmen were also elected.
 Theme for the conference was: “Service, our Highest Motive”.

 The Québec Conference

 Members of different study groups from French Canada met at Lac Beauport on the outskirts of Québec.
 It had been 4 years since the last encounter.
-The thene for the conference was'_The URANTIA Book_ In Our Daily Lives'.
+The theme for the conference was'_The URANTIA Book_ In Our Daily Lives'.
 The Canadian newsletter “Prints of Peace” reported: “The provincial meeting was indeed a memorable one, for it reached exceptional spiritual heights which translated into deep joy in our souls.
 All participants expressed the hope that another provincial meeting be held in 1989”.

-Last fall, during a special meeting aimed at looking for new ways to structure the URANTIA movement in Québec, 16 readers agreed to form a 'service tean' whose goal would be to answer the needs of the readers of the province.
+Last fall, during a special meeting aimed at looking for new ways to structure the URANTIA movement in Québec, 16 readers agreed to form a ‘service team’ whose goal would be to answer the needs of the readers of the province.
 In many respects the objectives resemble the ones of a society, but in Quebec they are not yet ready to join in the Brotherhood's system of Societies.

 Next October, the 11th Book Fair will take place in Montréal.
-For the first time a stand has been leased and will read 'Les Lecteurs du Livre d'URANTIA'.
+For the first time a stand has been leased and will read ‘Les Lecteurs du Livre d'URANTIA’.

 A Concordex of Articles (Répertoire des Oeurres) has been completed which has been in the making for more than a year, It consists of a listing of 206 articles in French, from 44 authors.
-It includes a surmary of each article as well as the coordinates of the respective author.
+It includes a summary of each article as well as the coordinates of the respective author.
 Its cost is $10 in Canada, $11 in the U.S. and $12 overseas.

 c/o Eric Gagnon, 2921 Providence, Ste-foy, P.Q., GIW 2 Cl, Canada.